 Overwatch 2

-- The Ryzen saw its first loss in this competitive shooter, performing close to 4% worse on the 7500F than the Intel CPU.
+- The Ryzen saw its first loss in the Overwatch 2, performing close to 4% worse on the 7500F than the Intel CPU.
 The former got an average framerate of 382 FPS, whereas the i5 13500 had a performance of 395 FPS.

-- AMD took an even bigger loss in terms of 1% lows, maintaining 316 FPS, whereas the Core i5 had a performance of 358 FPS.
+- AMD took an even bigger loss in terms of 1% lows, maintaining 316 FPS, whereas we saw that the Core i5 had a performance of 358 FPS.
 The advantage of the i5 grew to 13% over the Ryzen 5 in this department.

 - We started to see a larger deviation between the temperatures of the two processors in this game, with the Ryzen 5 7500F reaching a peak of 59°C, whereas the i5 13500 got a peak of 57°C.